FDG: A Precise Measurement of Fault Diagnosability Gain of Test Cases: Fault Diagnosibility Gain

 \splitmetric measures the expected wasted localisation effort when a new test $t$ is added to $T$.
 It extends RAPTER by weighting each ambiguity group using the previous test results as in S3, instead of the size of the ambiguity group.
 However, while S3 only considers the number of failing test cases, \splitmetric uses suspiciousness scores, which take into account both the number of failing test cases and passing ones.

 Let us first define the probability of an ambiguity group containing the fault, $p(g)$, as the sum of the probabilities of its elements being faulty:

-where $p(e_j)$ refers to the probability of $e_j$ being faulty.
-We define $p(e_j)$ as the normalised suspiciousness score of $e_j$: if $w_j$ is the suspiciousness score of $e_j$ calculated using $T$, then $p(e_j) = w_j/\sum_{i}w_i $.\footnote{Note that we use min-max scaled Ochiai scores throughout this paper.} Using $p(g)$, \splitmetric is defined as follows:
+where $p(e_j)$ refers to the probability of each program element $e_j$ being faulty.
+We obtain $p(e_j)$ by applying the \textit{softmax} function on the suspiciousness scores calculated using $T$, i.e., $p(e_j) = w_j/\sum_{i}w_i$, where $w_j$ is the suspiciousness score\footnote{Note that we use min-max scaled Ochiai scores throughout this paper.} of $e_j$.
+Using $p(g)$, \splitmetric is defined as follows:

 Here, $(n - 1)/2$ is the normalisation constant, which is the maximum localisation effort when all program elements belong to a single ambiguity group.
 In general, if $\Tnt$ produces larger and more suspicious ambiguity groups, \splitmetric will penalise $t$ more heavily.